 One of PASSOP’s key priorities is to foster the integration of foreign nationals into South African communities.
 This can be best achieved by promoting community participation on the part of immigrants, addressing the widespread distrust and lack of information on both sides, and monitoring closely the ongoing xenophobic tensions that continue to be present in townships across the country.

 To this end, PASSOP operates anti-xenophobia help desks in a number of townships in the Western Cape, including Masiphumelele and Imizamo Yethu.
-The recently launched programme, funded by the Open Society Initiative for Southern Africa (OSISA), aims to:
+The recently launched program, funded by the Open Society Initiative for Southern Africa (OSISA), aims to:

-- Promote integration, understanding and cooperation between South Africans and foreigners;
+- Promote integration, understanding, and cooperation between South Africans and foreigners;

 - Monitor the townships for xenophobic tensions;